boon4681/server.props.js/README.md

 # server.props.js

-Serialize / Deserialize minecraft server.properties without losing comments in files.
+Serialize / Deserialize minecraft server.properties **without losing comments in files**.
 My standard is no test no bug 😊.
 Everything is fine.

 ## Serialize